-Released in 2004, World of Warcraft continues to add to the content offered through what are called expansions.
-In total, there have been 8 expansions that have built upon the initial game.
-You will often hear the original game referred to as “vanilla” WoW.
+Within the WoW community, players will often give nicknames to each expansion.
+For instance, you will often hear the original game referred to as “vanilla” WoW.
 Here is a list of all WoW expansions and their common abbreviations:

 - World of Warcraft Original (Vanilla)

 - Battle for Azeroth (BfA)

 - Shadowlands (SL)

 - Dragonflight (CURRENT)